programminghistorian/jekyll/lessons/OCR-with-Tesseract-and-ScanTailor.md

 For image preprocessing I use free&open source program called *Scan Tailor*.
 You can download Scan Tailor [here] (http://scantailor.org/downloads/).

-When you have downloaded the Scan Tailor, open the text scans in the program by clicking ”New project”, browsing and selecting the file where you saved your text scans, and finally selecting the images you want to preprocess.
+When you have downloaded the Scan Tailor, open the text scans in the program by clicking "New project", browsing and selecting the file where you saved your text scans, and finally selecting the images you want to preprocess.
 Scan Tailor is a relatively heavy program, which means that it reserves quite a lot of the computer's capacity.
 For that reason it is better to divide large files into smaller entities, and preprocess them in parts.
 When starting a new project you can choose which images you want to select for preprocessing.
-When you have selected the scans for preprocessing, click ”OK”.
+When you have selected the scans for preprocessing, click "OK".

 {% include figure.html src="../images/OCR03.png" caption="Starting a new project in Scan Tailor" %}

 Before starting the actual preprocessing we will need to fix the DPI of the images.
 DPI stand for *dots per inch*, which practically means the resolution of the images.
 In order to ensure high quality OCR, it is better to choose 300 DPI or more.
-Click ”Apply”, and then ”OK”.
+Click "Apply", and then "OK".

 {% include figure.html src="../images/OCR04.png" caption="Choosing DPI" %}